openstack/nova/doc/source/devref/distributed_scheduler.rst

 For the `ZoneAwareScheduler` we need to use the All-at-Once approach.
 We need to consider all the hosts across all the Zones before deciding where they should reside.
 In order to handle this we have a new method `nova.compute.api.create_all_at_once()`.
 This method does things a little differently:
 1. it validates all the fields passed into it.
-2. it creates a single `request_id` for all of instances created.
+2. it creates a single `reservation_id` for all of instances created.
 This is a UUID.
 3. it creates a single `run_instance` request in the scheduler queue
 4. a scheduler picks the message off the queue and works on it.
 5. the scheduler sends off an OS API `POST /zones/select` command to each Child Zone.
 The `BODY` payload of the call contains the `request_spec`.